Who doesn’t love random fun facts about hair? What better way to expand your mind while killing time?

 100 Random Fun Facts About Hair:

-*This post contains affiliate links meaning that if you sign up using them, I earn a small commission, which helps support this blog at no additional cost to you.
-Keep in mind that I only link to quality products I believe in and feel would be beneficial to my readers.
+**This post contains affiliate links meaning that if you make a purchase through the link, I earn a small commission at no additional cost to you.
+This helps me provide the best possible content for free.
+Keep in mind that I only link to quality products that I use myself and feel would be beneficial for my readers.
+Please read my full affiliate disclosure for more information Keep in mind that I only link to quality products I believe in and feel would be beneficial to my readers.

 - HAIR CARE STORAGE: The wall mount organizer keeps...

 - STORES HOT TOOLS: 4 compartments hold hair dryers,...

 - EASY INSTALLATION; Easily installs on bathroom or...

 1. The average person has roughly between 100,000 and 150,000 strands of hair on their head.